tetunori/p5.simpleAR/README.md

-# p5.simpleAR
-Simple AR supplement for p5.js

-# Description 👓
+# Overview 👓

-**p5.simpleAR** is a simple JavaScript file(mini-library) to easily convert existing sketches into AR. mp4埋め込みたい
+**p5.simpleAR** is a simple JavaScript supplement(mini-library) file to easily convert existing sketches into AR for PCs and smart devices.
+mp4埋め込みたい🌟
 [HQ movie.](https://www.youtube.com/watch?v=?????)

 Now, the latest version is `0.5.0`(prototype release).

 ## Demos
-Please print the marker below(or just view it on the phone).
+First, Please print the marker below(or just view it on the phone).
 [Marker](https://github.com/nicolocarpignoli/artoolkit-barcode-markers-collection/blob/master/3x3/6.png)

 ### Simple Demo